BrookeHeck/github.io-reading-notes-/class-07.md

 2. How does the term this differ when used in an object literal versus when used in a constructor?

 ## Object Prototypes Using a Constructor
-1. Explain prototypes and inheritance via an analogy from your previous work experience.
-*** This is a very common front end developer interview question
+1. Explain prototypes and inheritance via an analogy from your previous work experience. *** This is a very common front end developer interview question.
-\

 ## Things I would like to know more about